visitor-sign-in

 - Fair SMB pricing — no enterprise minimums, no mandatory annual contract on the entry tier

 Where it falls short: Smaller integration count than Envoy — no native Okta/SAML SSO at the entry tier, and the pre-built integration list is shorter than Envoy’s or Sign In App’s. iPad is the flagship; Android is not.
-If you’re running Windows tablets or need a native Salesforce visitor-record sync, InstaCheckin probably isn’t the right fit.
+Host notifications go via email and SMS only — there is no native Slack or Teams notification channel.
+If you need Slack-native alerts or a Salesforce visitor-record sync, InstaCheckin probably isn’t the right fit.

 Disclosure: InstaCheckin publishes this comparison.
 We’ve kept the criteria explicit and named our weak spots.